AT SOUND RECOVERY

 • Medication-assisted treatment (MAT)to reduce cravings and stabilize recovery

-• Dual diagnosis treatment for those with both addiction and co-occurring disorders such as depression, anxiety, or other mental health conditions
+• Dual diagnosis treatment for those with both addiction and co-occurring disorders such as depression, anxiety, or other mental health conditions, with specialized care for co-occurring mental health disorders

-• Holistic therapy approaches to heal mind and body
+• Holistic therapy approaches that reflect a holistic approach to healing mind and body, with family therapy when appropriate

 • Cognitive behavioral therapy (CBT)and other behavioral therapies are used to develop healthier coping skills